Videos are loved, and for a reason; they move. Motion excites us. Our brain is wired to get attracted to anything moving!

 Another excellent example is the logo of Simon Pengelly, the furniture designer.
 The capital P logo is based on capital P made up of vertical streaks.
 The number of strides can be changed to create different iterations of the design as per the space on hand.

 Hand-drawn logos are known for emitting a more personal and human-like feel that can help a brand connect with its audience.
 Many designers are blending animation into the hand-drawn logos, putting out some really satisfying designs.

-From blotchy marks to smooth strokes, the possibilities to create hand-drawn animated logos are limitless.
+From blotchy marks to smooth strokes, the possibilities to create handwriting logos are limitless.
 Burnt Toast Creative by Mantas Gr, Free SWISH for you by frametouch, Faymus by Brave, Yondr Studio by Nathan Yoder and Tangles by Henrique Barone are some cool examples.

 Hand drawn approach never limits the designer in terms of ideas.
 Feral Sphere – UK-based fashion brand— take hand-drawn animated logos up a notch.
 The logo comprises of different hand-drawn characters shifting into one another in a buttery smooth way.
 The logo is perfect for a brand that uses organic materials made up of renewable energy to create the products.

 3D graphics have quenched the thirst of dimension hungry eyes for quite some time now.
 Sooner or later, the 3D and even 4d logo animation have been shifting more to the mainstream, and we are going to love it!